 Do you remember the famous proverb prevention is better than cure?
 This is definitely applicable to the topic of vaccination and all the diseases it helps save your baby from.
 We all want our babies to live a hearty and healthy life, and that’s precisely the reason why vaccination is a must.
 Right from the day your child is born, he will go through various vaccinations.
-As a parent, you will feel terrible seeing your baby cry due to the pain of the injection, but this pain is unavoidable, and is much better than your little one contracting a painful or harmful disease.
+As a parent, you will feel terrible seeing your baby cry due to the pain of the injection, but this pain is unavoidable and is much better than your little one contracting a painful or harmful disease.

-Let’s Look at Some Important Vaccinations Which are Required for a Six to Nine Month Old Baby –
+Let’s Look at Some Important Vaccinations Which Are Required for a Six to Nine Month Old Baby

 1. Measles & Mumps

 Measles vaccination prevents an attack of measles, a virus which causes infection in the respiratory system.
-It is administered at the age of 9 months, followed by the MMR (measles, mumps and rubella) vaccine later at 12-15 months.
+It is administered at the age of nine months, followed by the MMR (measles, mumps and rubella) vaccine later at 12-15 months.

 2. Typhoid Fever

 Typhoid vaccines prevent your child from getting typhoid fever.
 The typhoid conjugate vaccine (TCV) is given after six months of age.